okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Bugs fixed in 2022.07.2

-* Operations that assigned custom roles to a user or group and included a non-existing resource returned an HTTP 500 Internal Server Error.
+* Operations that assigned custom roles to a user or group and included a nonexistent resource returned an HTTP 500 Internal Server Error.
 (OKTA-472638)
 * When the “Verify a WebAuthn Factor challenge” (`/users/${userId}/factors/${factorId}/verify`) endpoint was called, the wrong WebAuthn factor enrollment profile information was returned if multiple factors were registered.
 (OKTA-482701)
 * When the change password (`/users/{{userid}}/credentials/change_password`) endpoint was called, the error message that appeared wasn't translated into the selected language.
 (OKTA-507667)